ARMO Broker Logo

 Gyula Lencsés, CFA

-With over a decade in finance, I lead content creation at BrokerChooser and personally evaluated some of our 100+ listed brokers.
-I open real-money accounts, execute transactions, and engage with customer services, offering firsthand assessments.
-Prior to BrokerChooser, I managed mutual funds in wealth management, trading stocks, ETFs, bonds, commodities, forex, and derivatives.
-My goal: simplify the hunt for top brokers in a dynamic investment landscape.
+Gyula is a former analyst expert and Head of Content at BrokerChooser.
+With over a decade in finance, he led content creation at BrokerChooser and personally evaluated some of our 100+ listed brokers.
+He opened real-money accounts, executed transactions, and engaged with customer services, offering firsthand assessments.
+Prior to BrokerChooser, he managed mutual funds in wealth management, trading stocks, ETFs, bonds, commodities, forex, and derivatives.
+His goal: simplify the hunt for top brokers in a dynamic investment landscape.

 Everything you find on BrokerChooser is based on reliable data and unbiased information.
 We combine our 10+ years finance experience with readers feedback.
-Read more about our methodology
+Read more about our methodology.

 Follow us